 USA Blues Music Awards nominee:

 Constantly touring, Fiona divides her time between Australia, Nth America, and Europe.
 Her home-away-from home is Portland, Oregon, as she follows the Festival seasons in both hemispheres.
-When she’s back in Australia, Fiona lives in Gippsland, Victoria, with her husband Steve, a social activist and Anglican priest, and between them they share the joys of five children and eight grandchildren.
+When she’s back in Australia, Fiona lives on the Clarence River in northern NSW, with her husband Steve, a social activist and Anglican priest, and between them they share the joys of five children and eight grandchildren.